 Guidelines on the use and reporting of race, ethnicity, and ancestry in the NHLBI Trans-Omics for Precision Medicine (TOPMed) program

-Alyna Khan, Caitlin McHugh, Matthew P. Conomos, Stephanie M. Gogarten, Sarah C. Nelson and the GAC Race and Ancestry Discussion Group
+Alyna Khan, Caitlin McHugh, Matthew P. Conomos, Stephanie M. Gogarten, Sarah C. Nelson and the Race and Genetics Discussion Group

 Defining race, ethnicity, and genetic ancestry and using these concepts in human genomic research programs such as TOPMed has wide-ranging implications for how the research is translated into clinical care, reported in the media, incorporated into public understanding, and implemented in public policy (Graves, 2011).
 In particular, if care is not taken in the way these concepts are deployed and communicated, harmful misconceptions of race/ethnicity and their relationship to genetics can arise (Harmon, 2018).
 In the extreme, findings from genetic research can be used to fuel racism and discrimination (Lee, 2008).
 More subtly, the way scientists deploy the concepts of race, ethnicity, and ancestry in the context of genetic studies can lead to the biological reification of social categories (Braun, 2006), particularly when ancestry is cast at the continental level (Fujimura, 2011).
 In addition to social harms, using poorly defined concepts or categories can also lead to results with poor scientific validity (Lee, 2001; Shields 2005).